trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

   * - ``iceberg.max-partitions-per-writer``
     - Maximum number of partitions handled per writer.
     - 100
+  * - ``iceberg.target-max-file-size``
+    - Target maximum size of written files; the actual size may be larger
+    - ``1GB``
+  * - ``iceberg.unique-table-location``
+    - Use randomized, unique table locations
+    - ``false``
+  * - ``iceberg.delete-schema-locations-fallback``
+    - Whether schema locations should be deleted when Trino can't determine whether they contain external files.
+    - ``false``
+  * - ``iceberg.minimum-assigned-split-weight``
+    - A decimal value in the range (0, 1] used as a minimum for weights assigned to each split.
+A low value may improve performance on tables with small files.
+A higher value may improve performance for queries with highly skewed aggregations or joins.
+    - 0.05
   * - ``iceberg.table-statistics-enabled``
     - Enables :doc:`/optimizer/statistics`.
 The equivalent
       :doc:`catalog session property </sql/set-session>`